 A large donation deserves recognition from your organization, especially if it’s one given online rather than at an in-person meeting.
 Designate a staff or board member to call or email the major donor soon after you receive the gift.
 You can also set up an automatic email alert or even a text message that will alert your staff member about large gifts.
 A personal thank you card or phone call is especially nice since they take more time to craft than a simple email.

 Read this post for other creative ways to thank donors after you receive gifts.

-Now that you have a few ideas of how to receive large donations, take the time to determine what constitute a major gift for your nonprofit.
+Now that you have a few ideas of how to receive large donations, take the time to determine what constitutes a major gift for your nonprofit.
 Again, this will depend upon your organization’s size and the size of the donations you regularly receive.
-Then, revaluate your online tools to support making giving online a streamlined and easy process for your major donors.
+Then, evaluate your online tools to support making giving online a streamlined and easy process for your major donors.

 We’d be happy to help if you’re in need of some more tips for finding donors, creating a simple giving process or if you’re simply in need of some inspiration.